misraankit/whatsapp-demo/README.md

 4. Add a new var called jwtSecret and paste the App Signature you got from step 3 when configuring your package in Marketing Cloud
 - If you want to lock in what Messaging Service SID your marketing team uses, you can also save the Twilio account SID, auth token, as well as the Messaging Service SID as config var.

-#### Testing Twilio SMS Activity

-1. Login into Marketing Cloud and navigate to Journey Builder and create a new Journey.
-2. You should be able to the Twilio SMS custom activity and drag it into the canvas
-3. Click into the activity and fill out the Account SID, Auth Token, Messaging Service SID and the body for your SMS/MMS message.
-4. Better yet, test out 5 different variations of your SMS message to optimize campaign performance(optional):

-#### Want to learn more?

-If you'd like to learn more about Twilio and how to integrate its services into Journey Builder Custom Activities, email me at [jmaitz@twilio.com](mailto:jmaitz@twilio.com)

-Also, follow Twilio on [LinkedIn](https://www.linkedin.com/company/twilio-inc-/)